top itsm software 2026

 What is the difference between ITSM and CMDB?

 ITSM software manages service delivery workflows: how incidents are logged, routed, escalated, and resolved.
-A CMDB stores the asset and configuration data that those workflows rely on.
-The two work together, but they are distinct systems.
-Organizations with complex infrastructure typically add a dedicated discovery and CMDB solution to keep data accurate.
-(For the foundational read, see CMDB asset management vs ITAM.)
+A CMDB stores the asset and configuration data those workflows rely on.
+Organizations with complex infrastructure typically add a dedicated discovery and CMDB solution to keep data accurate and current.

-How do you choose the right ITSM software for your organization?
+How do you choose ITSM software for a mid-market organization?

 What is service mapping in ITSM software?

 Service mapping connects technical infrastructure to the business services it supports.
-Virima’s ViVID™ service mapping builds these dependency maps from service definitions provided by your team, so workflows see visual service context for faster impact analysis.
+Virima’s ViVID™ service maps build dependency maps from service definitions your team provides, so workflows see visual service context for faster impact analysis.
+Services are not auto-discovered — your team defines which apps and infrastructure make up each service, and Virima maintains the map from that input.

 Does Virima replace ITSM software?

 Virima does not replace ITSM software.
-It is a discovery, CMDB, and service mapping platform that works alongside your ITSM, enriching it with discovery-driven asset data and visual dependency maps.
-Virima integrates with ServiceNow, Ivanti, Halo, Xurrent, Jira Service Management, Hornbill, and TeamDynamix, among others.
+It is a discovery, CMDB, and service mapping platform that works alongside your ITSM, enriching it with discovery-driven asset data and ViVID™ service maps.
+Virima integrates with ServiceNow, Ivanti, Halo, Xurrent, Jira Service Management, Hornbill, and TeamDynamix.

 Similar Posts